 I, like probably millions of others, am used to the dusty male image that comes to mind when talking about Whisky.
 I used to go to this old Finnish hotel from the 1930s as the bar was really fascinating, with all these elderly gentlemen drinking Whisky for their sorrows or telling stories about their lives to anyone who cared to listen.
 It felt like they were still living in the past and had forgotten to move on.
 Whisky has for long been considered ‘too manly’ for women so we are supposed to have hardly any knowledge on the subject.
-When I travelled to the motherland of Whisky I was surprised to see that the majority of people working in the Whisky industry were women, and the elderly gentlemen in the boozers were replaced by Whisky-drinking young adults.
+When I finally travelled to Scotland, I was surprised to see that the majority of people working in the Whisky industry were women, and the elderly gentlemen in the boozers were replaced by Whisky-drinking young adults.
 I really enjoyed my stay on Islay, a beautiful part of Scotland with warm and friendly locals.

 What’s the story?

 A stone’s throw apart, these two distilleries have had their battles over the years and share a fascinating history.
 Laphroaig was officially founded in 1815 by the Johnston brothers and was one of the first distilleries to be allowed to ship to the US during the Prohibition Era.
 The owner at the time, Ian Hunter, convinced the US Government that the iodine smell meant the drink had medicinal properties and distribution rocketed as Laphroaig started to be prescribed by enlightened or sympathetic doctors.
 (Even I have used it for medicinal purposes from a young age as my mother is firm believer that a little Whisky in your tea cures anything.)